xdrpp/stc/stc.1.md

 Edit mode is selected whenever stc is invoked with the `-edit` flag.
-In this mode, whether the transaction is originally in base64 binary or text, it is output in text format to a temporary file, and stc is repeatedly invoked to edit the file.
+In this mode, whether the transaction is originally in base64 binary or text, it is output in text format to a temporary file, and your editor is repeatedly invoked to edit the file.
 In this way, you can change union discriminant values or array sizes, quit the editor, and automatically re-enter the editor with any new fields appropriately populated.